psu-efd/dl4HM/examples/bathymetry_inversion_2D/README.md

 # Bathymetry inversion with a deep-learning-based surrogate model

-by Xiaoeng LIu
+### by Xiaofeng Liu

 This folder contains the code for bathymetry inversion work done with a deep-learning-based surrogate model.

 ## Description of files:

 The main file:
-- "main_train_predict_invert.py": this is the file where the training, prediction, and inversion happens.
+- "main_train_predict_invert.py": this is the file where the training, prediction, and inversion happen.
   - It needs a JSON configuration file, e.g, "surrogate_bathymetry_inversion_2D_config_uvWSE.json".

 Example training data can be obtained from this link (to be updated once our paper is published).

 If you just want to use the example dataset, there is no need to run other Python scripts in this folder.

 Other files for training data generation and processing.
 - "generate_tf_models.py": creates the CNN network architecture and save it as a JSON file.